-The question that how to choose a tarot deck may at first seem simple, there are several aspects to consider when picking the deck that’s right for you.
+The question that how to choose a tarot deck may at first seem simple, but there are several aspects to consider when picking the deck that’s right for you.

 Choosing a Tarot deck is a deeply personal endeavor, however, many people believe that the first deck should be given to you as a gift, not bought yourself.
-If this isn’t your first deck, though, the main things to consider are the intuitive feeling you get when looking at and holding the deck, how much you resonate with the imagery/colors and the price and size of the deck.
+If this isn’t your first deck, though, the main things to consider are the intuitive feeling you get when looking at and holding the deck, how much you resonate with the imagery/colors, and the price and size of the deck.

 We’re going to take you through the ultimate guide to picking your own Tarot cards and all the aspects you should consider before deciding.

 - Choose a Tarot Deck: Consider The Initial Connection